How Does Rain Form: Pseudomonas syringae

 Destroyed grasslands that used to host bacterial colonies

 Cut wood for firewood/housing

 Destroyed forests, created deserts

 How can we enhance, or at least rebalance, Nature's ability to make clouds with a bacteria that our farmers despise?
 One good possibility is to pick a specific location - say an island - on the windward side of dry lands to cultivate the bacteria.
 Let it multiply on its favorite plant/s there and measure what happens when a good wind kicks up.
 Then look to see when and where it rains on the mainland nearby.

 Here is the ultimate goal: To have a balance of biomes in every continent with just enough rain to support them.
-For example, Australia could have green cities, a desert, a forest, grasslands, and seascapes, instead of being primarily a giant desert surrounded by ocean.
+For example, Australia could have green cities, a desert, a forest, grasslands, and seascapes, instead of being primarily a giant desert surrounded by ocean with a little forest up north.
 All of its citizens would have access to drinking water from groundwater, rainfall, and/or a giant lake in the interior.